Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 Covariance estimator: robust
 ```

 Although the **GARCH(2, 3)** model was initially selected based on the lowest AIC and BIC values, upon inspecting the model's output, we observed that the **\( \alpha_2 \)** coefficient was not statistically significant (p-value = 1.000).
 This suggests that the second lag of the ARCH term does not meaningfully contribute to explaining the volatility dynamics.
 As a result, we opted to simplify the model by selecting a **GARCH(1, 3)** specification, which retains the significant coefficients while reducing unnecessary complexity.
 This simplification helps improve the interpretability of the model without sacrificing much in terms of fit.
+Let's fit another model and look at the results then !

 ```python
 # GARCH(1, 3) model